FredKSchott/snowpack/docs/04-scripts.md

   "scripts": {
     // Run TypeScript to lint your project.
     "lintall:ts,tsx": "tsc --noEmit",
-    // Run TypeScript in --watch mode during development for live feedback.
+    // Run `tsc --noEmit --watch` mode during development for live feedback.
     "lintall:ts,tsx::watch": "$1 --watch",
   }
 }
 ```

 Note that `$1` can be used with a script modifier to reference the original script.
-This is useful so that you don't need to copy-paste the original script in two places.
+This is useful so that you don't need to copy-paste a script in two places.

 ### Build Plugins